device-automation-bus/dab-specification-2.0/DAB.md

 Type                  |  Sample Value | Description
 --------------------- | ------------- | -----------
 list                  |   ["a", "b"]  |  list of all the possible values.
-Empty list means it's not supported. boolean               |      true     |  This is a on/off only setting.
-False means it's not supported. number                |       3       |  Usually goes by range with min max pair.
+Empty list means it's not supported. boolean               |      true     |  This is a on/off only setting. `true` means there exists at-least one circumstance where the feature is supported, `false` if not. number                |       3       |  Usually goes by range with min max pair.
 Having min>max means it's not supported.

 ### Sample Response